spookysalsa/medermade.github.io/week-3/2-methods/README.md

 ## Release 2: Creating Methods
 We are going to deviate a bit from Pine's introduction for a minute by introducing you to the idea of creating your own methods.

-You can assign blocks of code to an object called a method, which makes it a lot easier to run.
-This saves a lot of time.
+You can assign blocks of code to an object called a method.
+This encapsulates code to run when you call the name of the method instead of writing the full code each time.
 For example, imagine writing return addresses on envelopes (who does that anymore)?
 Instead of writing it out every. single. time., it would be easier to create a label.
 This is basically the same idea as using methods.
 If I were to use Pine's instructions to get an address from a user, it would look something like this:

 ```ruby